The Best Finance Podcasts That Will Make You Think Differently About Money

 3. You Need A Budget (YNAB)

-This podcast focuses on one topic: budgeting.
-It’s one of the most important skills necessary to gaining financial freedom.
+This financial podcast focuses on one topic: budgeting.
+Which just happens to be one of the most important skills you need to gain financial freedom.

 The YNAB podcast, hosted by Jesse Mecham, interviews experts and goes beyond surface level advice for budgeting.

 - Save for rainy days

 - Be ready to roll with the punches

 - Make sure each dollar has a job

 - Don’t live on this month’s income: live on last month’s

 The podcast is easy for beginner budgeters because the episodes are short and manageable.
 Use just one tip or word of advice and then apply it in your own life.